 The power of this approach is that because it is so flexible, you can validate policy against almost any data set as long as it has some structure to it.

-• You can validate that a Dockerfile only uses FROM on blessed images.
+- You can validate that a

-• You can validate that a Kubernetes manifest contains specific label(s).
+file from Terraform only uses specific providers. - You can validate that a Kubernetes manifest contains specific label(s).

 .. just to name a few of the possibilities.